openhab/openhab-js/README.md

 `ThingStatusUpdateTrigger`, `ThingStatusChangeTrigger` use *Thing* and `ChannelEventTrigger` uses the the trigger channel name as value for `itemName`.
 `Group****Trigger`s use the equivalent `Item****Trigger` as trigger for each member.

-See [openhab-js - EventObject](https://openhab.github.io/openhab-js/rules.html#.EventObject) for full APi documentation.
+See [openhab-js : EventObject](https://openhab.github.io/openhab-js/rules.html#.EventObject) for full API documentation.

 ### Initialization hook: scriptLoaded